Burton Abbott: Trial

-The trial began in November 1955 and was one of the most highly publicized in California history, receiving nearly daily coverage from newspapers across the state Abbott's defense was headed by Stanley D. Whitney.
+The trial began in November 1955 and was one of the most highly publicized in California history, receiving nearly daily coverage from newspapers across the state.
+Abbott's defense was headed by Stanley D. Whitney.
 Under Alameda County District Attorney J. Frank Coakley, the prosecution hypothesis was that Abbott had attempted to rape the victim and killed her when she resisted.
 16 state witnesses placed Abbott at different locations near Bryan's usual school route between 3 p.m. and 4 p.m.
 Two of them, married couple Jackie and Allen Hill, also claimed that the day of Bryan's disappearance, shortly after 4 p.m., they had seen a car that had seemingly skidded off the road around the same area and seen the driver engaged in a physical struggle with a young girl, who wore clothing similar to Bryan.
-None of the witnesses could certainly identify Abbott as the man they had seen.
+None of the witnesses could identify Abbott as the man they had seen with absolute certainty.
 Abbott pleaded not guilty.

-He explained that in May, the basement of the house had been used as a polling site with many people having access.
+He explained that in May, the basement of the house had been used as a polling site, with many people having access.
 Although the prosecution charged Abbott with rape, the pathologist testified that the body was too decomposed to evaluate it for evidence of sexual assault.

 Abbott's attorney claimed that his client, who weighed 134 pounds and had several ribs removed due to tuberculosis, was too physically weak to have committed the murder and carried the victim's body to its burial site.
-The physician who performed surgery on Abbott for his TB, Elmer Shabert, contested that Abbott's recovery went well and that his patient had abruptly resumed visitations just after the Bryan disappearance to receive further treatment.
+The physician who performed surgery on Abbott for his TB, Elmer Shabert, contested that Abbott's recovery went well and that, just after Bryan's disappearance, his patient had abruptly resumed visitations to receive further treatment.

 In December, Abbott took the stand and testified for four days.
 He spoke in a soft voice and was steadfast in his denials of any knowledge of the crime.
 He said it was all a "monstrous frame-up".
-The jury was out seven days before it returned a verdict of guilty of first degree murder.
-The judge imposed the death sentence.
+The jury was out seven days before it returned a verdict of guilty for first degree murder and kidnapping with the infliction of bodily harm.
+The judge imposed two death sentences after the jury declined to recommend mercy on either count.

 As provided by California law, there was an automatic appeal to the Supreme Court of California.
 In a detailed opinion describing the facts of the case and reciting the evidence that had been presented at trial, the court affirmed the conviction and the sentence of death.